SixdegreeLab/MasteringChainAnalytics/en/ch01/ch01-dune-platform-introduction.md

 from the blockchain database parsed by Dune, and generate corresponding charts to form a dashboard.

-All query examples and related queries (except for complete data dashboards and third-party account queries) in this tutorial have been tested and passed using the Dune SQL query engine.
-Dune has announced that it will fully transition to the Dune SQL engine within 2023, so everyone can directly learn the syntax of Dune SQL.
+All query examples and related queriesn in this tutorial - except for complete data dashboards and third-party account queries - have been tested and passed using the Dune SQL query engine.
+Dune has announced that it will fully transition to the Dune SQL engine within 2023, so that everyone can directly learn the syntax of Dune SQL.

-## Page Introduction
+## Webpage Introduction

 After registering on the Dune platform, the main interface of the platform is as follows, with specific functions:

-- **Discover**: Show various trends on the platform
+- **Discover**: show various trends on the platform
-  - **Dashboard**: Displays the most followed dashboards.
+  - **Dashboard**: displays the most followed dashboards.
     On this page, you can search for keywords of interest in the search box in the upper left corner/right side.
 This is the most important part.
     You can click on a dashboard to view other people's dashboards.
-  - Queries: Displays the most followed queries.
+  - Queries: displays the most followed queries.
 On this page, you can search for keywords of interest in the search box in the upper left corner/right side.
-  - Wizards: Ranking of users with the highest collection volume on the platform.
+  - Wizards: ranking of users with the highest collection volume on the platform.
-  - Teams: Ranking of teams with the highest collection volume on the platform.
+  - Teams: ranking of teams with the highest collection volume on the platform.
 - Favorites:
-  - Dashboard: Your favorite dashboards, which can be searched in the search box on the right.
+  - Dashboard: your favorite dashboards, which can be searched in the search box on the right.
-  - Queries: Your favorite queries, which can be searched in the search box on the right.
+  - Queries: your favorite queries, which can be searched in the search box on the right.
 - **My Creations**:
-  - Dashboard: Dashboards you created, which can be searched in the search box on the right.
+  - Dashboard: dashboards you created, which can be searched in the search box on the right.
 If you have a team, the dashboard can be among different teams.
-  - Queries: Queries you created, which can be searched in the search box on the right.
+  - Queries: queries you created, which can be searched in the search box on the right.
-  - Contracts: Contracts you submitted for parsing, which can be searched in the search box on the right.
+  - Contracts: contracts you submitted for parsing, which can be searched in the search box on the right.
-- **New Query**: Create a new query.
+- **New Query**: create a new query.
-- Others
+- **Others**:
-  - Docs: Link to the help documentation.
+  - Docs: link to the help documentation.
-  - Discord: Link to the community discussion group.
+  - Discord: link to the community discussion group.

 ![](img/main-page.png)